meltano/meltano/docs/src/handbook/engineering/meltanodata-guide/controller-node.md

 ```

 ::: tip
-You can also save this to your `.bashrc` file as long as the API key only has read access to save yourself some time.
+To save yourself some time, you can also save this to your `.bashrc` file (`/home/<username>/.bashrc`) as long as the API key only has read access.
 :::

 You can test that it works using: